gvwilson/thirdbit/src/fiction/in-heck/index.md

 The other scouts scattered like startled chickens.

 But "in all directions" meant "toward the trees".
-Sindy grabbed Maddy's arm and and yelled, "Run!" just as Gumption raised the gun that Thoughtful had given him and fired.
+Maddy yanked on Sindy's arm and and yelled, "Run!" just as Gumption raised the gun that Thoughtful had given him and fired.

 *Boom!*